Twometer/protodesign/README.md

 that need revision-based sharing of (technical) documents between people in a small team.

 ## Features
-- Markdown support for protocol specs
+- Write documents in Markdown
-- Supports VectorData Protocol Specification Language
+- Supports VectorData Protocol Specification Language and C# in code blocks
 - Collaborate with other Protodesign users on a protocol
-- Revision system (somewhat like `git`)
+- Revision system (somewhat like `git`, but just the commits)
 - Some users can be admins (Configurable in `protodesign-admins.txt`)
 - Administrator panel
    - Configure the user white list
 - "My account" panel
+  - Select a cool theme
   - Change password
 ## To Do
 - Admin panel